Github73840134/TinyBook/README.md

 # The Format
 The formats tinybooks are written in are nothing special, It just a json file.
 It's contents however are different.

-In this chapter of the Documentation we will go over on how the format is made and used.
+In this chapter of the documentation we will go over on how the format is made and used.
 Cool thing, this documentation will be made in a tinybook format soon